Atosdelafer/A8z2hZXB/presentation/recursion.md

 which would say yes

-#problems with recursion
+#recursion
 in prolog we do have to be careful when using recursion, for example with:

 ```
 something :- something.
 ```

----
+...

-we also want to use tail recursion in favour of head recursion;
+we also want to use tail recursion in favour of head recursion:
 ```
 lengthH([],0).
 lengthH([H|T],N):- lengthH(T,X), N is X+1.